 As is often the case, the animals in nativity paintings are often the most realistic part of the scene.
 That is true for this work as well.

-Altarpieces, as this painting is from, were painted onto prepared wooden panels.
+Altarpieces like this one, were painted onto prepared wooden panels.
 It is quite a process and if you follow this link you can get an idea of the weeks it took to prepare the surface before painting could begin.

 As you can see, a great deal of the painting has been covered in gold leaf, yes, real gold.
 This was obviously an expensive touch.
 Some of the wealthy who commissioned works like this were guilty of conspicuous consumption.
 They would ask an artist to cover the entire work with gold and then paint on that…even though much of the gold wouldn’t show.

 For modern viewers, the gold is a nice touch, but it doesn’t have the same ethereal effect that it would have when viewed before the use of electric lights.
-The reflective nature of the gold, seen by candlelight would have been other-worldly.
-And the reflection from the gold would have added to the light in the room.
+This altarpiece would have been surrounded by candles and the reflective nature of the gold, seen by candlelight would have been otherwordly.
+Additionally, the reflected light would have made it appear that the painting itself was giving of light.

 Now, you may be thinking, but Kelly, the painting is quite small, how much light could it reflect.